Methods of free probability: 11a. Poisson limits

-In order to do this, as already mentioned, we are first in need of a free CPLT.
+\begin{proof} This follows indeed by putting together the various results that we have, from chapter 10 for the square on the right, and from here for the edge on the left. \end{proof}

+We will later some more conceptual explanations for all this, featuring classical and free cumulants, classical and free quantum groups, and many more.

+Moving ahead now, let us try to find a free analogue of the CPLT.
 We will follow the CPLT material from chapter 2, by performing modifications where needed, as to replace everywhere classical probability with free probability.
 Let us start with the following straightforward definition, similar to the one from the classical case:

 \begin{definition} Associated to any compactly supported positive measure $\rho$ on $\mathbb C$ is the probability measure

 where $c=mass(\rho)$, called compound free Poisson law. \end{definition}